Frank Mir

-Francisco Santos Miranda III (/ˈmɪər/; born May 24, 1979), is an American former mixed martial artist.
-He competed in the heavyweight division of the Ultimate Fighting Championship (UFC) throughout the 2000's and 2010's, before finishing his pro MMA career in Bellator MMA in 2019.
+Frank Mir (born Francisco Santos Miranda III) (/ˈmɪər/) (born May 24, 1979), is an American former mixed martial artist.
+He competed in the heavyweight division of the Ultimate Fighting Championship (UFC) throughout the 2000s and 2010s, before finishing his pro MMA career in Bellator MMA in 2019.
 A former UFC Heavyweight Champion, he holds the record for the most submission victories in UFC Heavyweight history.
 A 27-fight UFC veteran, Mir formerly possessed the longest uninterrupted tenure of any fighter in the promotion's history, as he was under UFC contract from November 2001 until July 2017.
 He was the first man to knock out and the first to submit Antônio Rodrigo Nogueira.

 Background

 Born and raised in Las Vegas, Nevada, Mir began training and competing in American Kenpo at a school owned by his parents, earning his black belt as a teenager.
 Mir's father played a major role in convincing him to begin wrestling on the basis that it could help him avoid submissions.
 Mir joined the wrestling team at Bonanza High School during his junior year and lost his first nine matches.
 During his senior year (1998) he went 44–1 and won the state championship.
 Mir played fullback and defensive end on the school's football team, which reached the Southern Zone semifinals in 1997.
 He also competed in track and field; his discus throw of 177 ft 10 in is still a Sunset Regional record.